 GotConsent is part of Fife Council’s Violence Against Women Partnership (VAWP).
 This involves various representatives from Fife Council, NHS, Police Scotland and other community organisations, with an aim to continue the message of the Equally Safe group and provide county-wide resources and awareness.

 As part of the VAWP, we ran an exhibition in March 2022 called “What Were You Wearing?”, which displayed the types of clothing that were worn by survivors at the time of their assault, alongside their testimonies.
+The exhibition has traveled through many Fife locations in the past few years.
 As part of the exhibition, we gave two workshops to senior pupils from local secondary school, Madras College.
-This is a partnership we hope to continue as the exhibition continues to travel around Fife in the years to come.

 The ‘What Were You Wearing?’ exhibition was also featured on Tay FM radio and STV News.